andrew henderson menu

 However, as with all headlines, it’s too tempting and much too easy to take them at face value and assume that the tax-free UAE is dead – it’s more complicated than that.

-The reality is that instead of zero taxes on all corporations, there will be a two-tier system where some pay 9% tax and others, depending on their activities, are still exempt.
+The reality is that instead of zero taxes on all corporations, there is a two-tier system where some pay 9% tax and others, depending on their activities, are still exempt.

 We’ll return to the activities that qualify and are excluded later, but for now, let’s clarify what a free zone company means.